Sufia Kamal: Activism

 In 1947, Kamal became the inaugural editor of the Begum weekly magazine specialized on women's issues which was published by Mohammad Nasiruddin.
 In October of that year after the partition of India she came to Dhaka.
 During a huge clash between Hindu and Muslim of that time Kamal worked for their friendship and joined in Peace Committee.
 In 1948, when Purbo Pakistan Mohila Committee formed, she became its chairman.
 Kamal's activism continued in 1952, with the Language Movement.
 In 1961, when the Pakistani government banned Rabindra Sangeet (Songs of Rabindranath), she became involved in the movement among Bengalis that ensued in 1961.
 During the mass uprising in 1969, which demanded the resignation of Pakistani military general Ayub Khan, she promoted the cause by forming Mohila Sangram Parishad (lit.
 'Women's Struggle Group').

-In later life, she made women's rights her top priority and headed Bangladesh's largest women's organisation, Mahila Parishad, for many years.
+In later life, Kamal made women's rights her top priority and headed Bangladesh's largest women's organisation, Mahila Parishad, for many years.
 She did not see the oppression of women as mainly a class issue.
 She was also the first Chairperson of BRAC (1972–1980).

-Kamal was instrumental in getting the first women's dormitory of Dhaka University to be named Rokeya Hall, after Begum Rokeya.
+Kamal was instrumental in getting the first women's dormitory of the University of Dhaka to be named Rokeya Hall, after Begum Rokeya.